Peer Support Specialist

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Access to your course can take 24-48 business hours.

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
-When you register, you'll receive six (6) months to complete the course.
+When you register, you'll receive three (3) months to complete the course.

 The time allotted for course completion has been calculated based on the number of course hours.
-However, if you are unable to complete the course, contact your Student Advisor to help you work out a suitable completion date.
+However, if you are unable to complete the course, contact the student advising team to see what options you may have available to work out a suitable completion date.
 Please note that an extension fee may be charged.

 Upon successful completion of the course, you will be awarded a Certificate of Completion.

 This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

 This course is non-credit, so it does not qualify for federal aid, FAFSA and Pell Grant.
 In some states, vocational rehab or workforce development boards will pay for qualified students to take our courses.
 Additionally, some students may qualify for financial assistance when they enroll, if they meet certain requirements.
 Financing is available from select schools.
 Learn more about financial assistance.

 If you have questions that are not answered on our website, representatives are available via LIVE chat.
 You can also call us at 1-877-221-5151 during regular business hours to have your questions promptly answered.
 If you are visiting us during non-business hours, please send us a question using the "Contact Us" form.